 “It sounds really 1990s.
 And there are people saying ‘Oh shit, there’s no reason why we can’t play Iron Maiden now’ and that’s the key to it out there.
 Getting your record out on the media.”

-With this he echoed Harris’ earlier statements about getting real and begging forgiveness from record buyers for their late 1980s music.
+With this he echoed Harris’ earlier statements about getting real and begging forgiveness from fans and critics for their late 1980s.
 The inference being that it was clearly off course and should be filed away as an honest mistake.
 What better way to prove the point than recording the 1992 live shows for a long awaited live album?